 If you’re experiencing an error on your site, a great first step is to enable error logging so that you can get more info about what’s going wrong.

-To enable error logging, start by accessing your site via FTP.
+To enable error logging without installing a new plugin, start by accessing your site via FTP.
 You can use a standalone app like FileZilla if your hosting account doesn’t include a file manager tool.

 Once connected, locate and open the wp-config.php file.
 At the bottom of the file, add the following three lines of code: